snyk-playground/codefresh-pipeline-snyk-app-docker-scan/README.md

 ### Add Dockerhub (optional)
 Codefresh has a built-in private Docker registry.
 In this example we're building and pushing a public image so we'll use Docker hub.
 Follow the instructions in the [Docker Registry integration page](https://g.codefresh.io/account-conf/integration/registry).

 You can skip this step by removing the promote to Dockerhub step.
+If using your own registry, update the name in the push to repo step at the end of the pipeline.

 ### Go run your pipelne.